amuracciole/moon-bot-binance/README.md

 - **FULL MOON**: Buy BTC :full_moon:
 - **NEW MOON**: Sell BTC :new_moon:

+However, guided by the motto "better to gain a little than to lose a lot", if between the full moon and the new moon the price of BTC increases by 10% since the last purchase, then the bot is programmed to sell and thus obtain a considerable profit (more than 10%).

 ![Moon trading](https://github.com/amuracciole/moon_bot_binance/blob/main/picture.png)

 :warning: **ALERT!: This is an academic task and NOT AN INVEST ADVISE** :warning: